 Associated Industries of Massachusetts

-BSM is thrilled to have won the 2018 Associated Industries of Massachusetts (AIM) Sustainability Award!
-We hope to continue our growth as a company as we relentlessly strive to produce the most sterile products achievable.
+BSM won the 2018 Associated Industries of Massachusetts (AIM) Sustainability Award.
+The company looks forward to their continued our growth as a company as they relentlessly strive to produce the most sterile products achievable.

 Seven Massachusetts companies ranging from a global financial-services powerhouse to a startup Berkshire County drug manufacturer have been named winners of the third annual Associated Industries of Massachusetts (AIM) Sustainability Award.
 The award recognizes excellence in environmental stewardship, promotion of social well-being and contributions to economic prosperity.